and0125/django/django-fundamentals/README.md

   - Superuser creation
   - Collecting static files for production and serving with WhiteNoise
   - Heroku deployment
-- Newspaper app
+- Newspaper App
-- Bookstore app
+  - Using `AbstractUser` to customize a user model
-- Library API app
+  - Environment variables
-- Blog API app
+  - Heroku deployment